 flour.
 Use all-purpose flour for this recipe.
 Make sure that you heat treat the flour as instructed before adding it to the recipe.

 chocolate.
 I like to use milk chocolate chips in the dough bites themselves, then dip the balls in dark chocolate (or drizzle it on top!).
 You can use milk chocolate only or dark chocolate only if you prefer.
+If you don’t feel like chopping up chocolate, you can also use mini chocolate chips!

 this recipe’s must haves